Razorphyn/Responsive-Support-Tickets-System/README.md

 A full of functions Ticket Support System

-The package is under beta test, I have to check 4-5 functions and optimize the code
+The package is under beta test.

+ToDo list
+-
+-Check 4-5 functions
+-Move from mysqli to PDO

-Admin Logi:
+Admin Login:
 -admin@admin.com
 -Admin